batmen-lab/BioMANIA/README.md

 > **We download API_HTML_PATH instead of the whole READTHEDOC for saving time.**

+> **Notice that the READTHEDOC version should be compatible with your PyPI version, otherwise it may ignore some APIs.**

 (Optional) Download the necessary readthedoc materials to folder `../../resources/readthedoc_files` with:
 ```bash
 # download materials according to your provided url links